nicholas-graham/Revit.DependencyInjection/readme.md

 ```
 `RevitDIServiceCollection` provides a base set of dependencies (in this sample, only the dependencies required to access the [UIApplication](https://www.revitapidocs.com/2017/51ca80e2-3e5f-7dd2-9d95-f210950c72ae.htm) at runtime, `RevitUIAppResolver`).
 In larger apps this could be a suite of dependencies for a set of tools.

-Push buttons may be added similar to regular commands:
+Push buttons may be added in a similar fashion to non DI commands:
 ```csharp
 var buttonData = new PushButtonData(
     "GreetRevitDI",